sulfierry/MolecularModeling/FreeEnergyLandscape/README.md

 ## Features

-- **Free Energy vs. Collective Variable (CV) Plot**: Visualizes the free energy landscape as a function of the CV, aiding in the identification of stable states and energy barriers.
+- **Enhanced Free Energy vs. Collective Variable (CV) Visualization**: This tool expertly maps the free energy landscape across varying values of collective variables (CVs), such as distances or angles, facilitating a deeper understanding of the system's energetics.
+It highlights stable states and potential energy barriers, crucial for identifying key transition states and conformational changes.

-- **CV Value vs. Frame Plot**: Tracks the evolution of the CV over simulation frames, offering insights into the dynamic behavior of the system.
+- **Dynamic CV Value vs. Frame Insights**: With precision, this feature charts the trajectory of collective variables (CVs) across simulation frames, uncovering the temporal dynamics of the system.
+It provides a clear depiction of how CV values evolve, revealing underlying patterns and fluctuations that characterize the molecular system's behavior over time.

-- **Histogram of CV Values**: Presents the distribution of CV values, highlighting the most populated states.
+- **Comprehensive Histogram Analysis of CV Distributions**: By generating detailed histograms of CV values, this tool underscores the frequency and distribution of collective variable states within the simulation.
+It accentuates prevalent states, offering a statistical perspective on the system's most favored conformations.

+- **Integrated Free Energy Landscape (CV1 vs. CV2)**: This innovative visualization combines two collective variables, offering a two-dimensional free energy landscape that encapsulates the interplay between different CVs.
+It enables a multifaceted analysis of how combined CVs contribute to the system's stability and transitions, enriching the understanding of complex molecular mechanisms.

-- **3D Free Energy Landscape and GIF Animation**: Creates a 3D visualization of the free energy landscape and an animated GIF for an enhanced perspective.
+- **3D Free Energy Landscape and Animated Insights**: Elevating the analysis, this feature constructs a three-dimensional representation of the free energy landscape, complemented by an animated GIF.
+This immersive visualization affords a dynamic and comprehensive view of the energy landscape, enhancing the interpretation of the system's energetics from multiple angles and dimensions.

-- **Low Energy Points Identification**: Marks points below specified energy thresholds, useful for pinpointing stable conformations.
+- **Precision in Low Energy Points Identification**: With accuracy, this functionality (--energy) identifies and marks points falling below specific energy ($KJ/mol$) thresholds on the landscape.
+This is instrumental in pinpointing regions associated with stable conformations and significant for understanding the energetics that govern molecular stability and transitions. ions.

 ## Required Libraries